iai-group/UserSimConvRec/README.md

 > S. Zhang and K. Balog.
 Evaluating Conversational Recommender Systems via User Simulation.
 In: *Proceedings of 26th SIGKDD Conference on Knowledge Discovery and Data Mining*, August 22 - 27, 2020 - San Diego, CA - USA..

-## Data
+## Simulated Users

+### Preference Model

-Download the movieLen dataset [here](https://www.kaggle.com/rounakbanik/movie-recommender-systems/data) and put under the folder of `data`
+* To enable the preferece model of the simualted users, we utilize the MovieLens dataset (Please download the movieLens dataset [here](https://www.kaggle.com/rounakbanik/movie-recommender-systems/data) and put under the folder of `data`).

+* The `simulation/user/user_generator.py` aims to generate the simulated perference model with PKG.

 ## Bot

-In this paper, we investigate serveral movie chat bots like movie bot, and chill and jmrs.
+In this paper, we investigate there movie chat bots like and&chill, movie bot, and jmrs1.

-* jmrs is provided in `simulation/bot`.

-* Given the access restrictions, we do not provide the wrapper for Andchill.
+* [And chill](http://www.andchill.io/) is a single-purpose, consumer-oriented chatbot that a user can send messages to on Facebook and ask for a Netflix recommendation.
+After answering a few questions such as a liked movie and the reason why liking it, the agent sends movie recommendations based on the user’s preferences.
+Given the access restrictions, we do not provide the wrapper for Andchill.

-* Movie bot: Follow this [link](https://github.com/Sundar0989/Movie_Bot) to set up the bot for your own interest.
+* [Kelly Movie Bot](https://github.com/Sundar0989/Movie_Bot) is a simple bot that answers questions about a specific movie, such as rating, genre, and can also recommend similar movies.
+The underlying data collection is the Kaggle Movies Recommender System dataset,4 which is based on the MovieLens dataset.
+The natural language components utilize.
+Follow this [link](https://github.com/Sundar0989/Movie_Bot) to set up the bot for your own interest.
 The workspace file for training the agent on IBM lies `data/IBM_workspace.json`.

+* [jmrs1](https://github.com/iai-group/UserSimConvRec/tree/master/simulation/bot/jmrs1) was developed by us.
+It has been provided in `simulation/bot`.
+This is the meta version of [IAI Movie Bot](https://github.com/iai-group/moviebot), which is described in a demo paper that is to appear at CIKM'20 (see [arXiv version](https://arxiv.org/abs/2009.03668)).

 ## Citation
 ```